Go for It, Nakamura!

 Go for It, Nakamura! (ガンバレ! 中村くん!!, Ganbare!
-Nakamura-kun!!) is a Japanese manga series written and illustrated by Syundei.
+Nakamura-kun!!) is a Japanese boys' love (BL) manga series written and illustrated by Syundei.
 The series follows the titular Nakamura, a closeted high school student who has a secret crush on his classmate.
 Go for It, Nakamura! was serialized in the manga magazine Opera from 2014 to 2016, collected into a bound volume by Akane Shinsha in 2017, and licensed for an English-language release by Seven Seas Entertainment in 2018.
 A sequel, Go For It Again, Nakamura! (もっとガンバレ！中村くん!!, Motto Ganbare!
 Nakamura-kun!!), was serialized from June 2017 to June 2021.
-An anime television series adaptation produced by Drive is set to premiere in 2026.
+An anime television series adaptation produced by Drive premiered in April 2026.

 Synopsis

-Closeted sixteen-year-old high school student Okuto Nakamura harbors a crush on his classmate Aiki Hirose, despite having never actually spoken to him.
-The strongly introverted Nakamura fantasizes about speaking to Hirose and often attempts to integrate himself into scenarios that would allow the two to interact, though the majority end in comedic failure.
+Sixteen-year-old high school student Okuto Nakamura harbors a crush on his classmate Aiki Hirose, despite having never actually spoken to him.
+The strongly introverted Nakamura fantasizes about speaking to Hirose and often attempts to integrate himself into scenarios that would allow the two to interact, though the majority end in comedic failure, as Hirose does not reciprocate the same feelings initially.
 Nakamura is eventually able to build his confidence and grow closer to Hirose.
 The series concludes with the two boys developing a reciprocal friendship.